adiabatic/zweihander/keyboards/ergodox_ez/base/keymaps/zweihander_macos/readme.md

 Why Symbol-C?
 Because typing `csg` to get an apostrophe is more pleasant than typing `vsg` as each finger is responsible for only one letter each and the index finger doesn't have to scramble from `v` to `g`.
 I’d like to thank Suraj N. Kurapati for nudging me into thinking about how it should be pleasant to type [common sequences of punctuation][bigrams].

+**~~Pro~~ Rank amateur tip**: All the Compose-key sequences for curly quotes support flipping the order of the directional less/greater-than sign and the actual quote mark.
+If you’re having trouble remembering whether to use your left pinky or ring finger for an opening double quote, try typing `⎄<"` instead of `⎄"<` or vice versa.
+Oddly enough, I’ve settled into `⎄'>` for apostrophes but by switching to `⎄<"` for quotation marks I get the quotes curled the way I want more frequently and with less pondering.

 [bigrams]: https://sunaku.github.io/moergo-glove80-keyboard.html#inward-rolling-bigrams

 \* I pronounce “fn” as “effin’”.
 Your mileage may vary.